CPDT-KA Certified PhD Behavioral Neuroscience NYC

 What Happens in Your First Private Training Session

 Before the first training session, all dogs must complete a consultation — either virtual or in-person.
-The consultation is where we review your dog's history, your goals, and whether private in-home training is the right fit.
-Once the consultation is complete, here's what your first training session looks like.
+That's where we go over your dog's history, what you're hoping to change, and whether private in-home training is the right fit.
+Once we've done that, I write the bulk of the training plan leaving room for modifications needed after I meet your dog during the first session and have done a behavioral assessment.

-Session one is a behavioral assessment, not a demonstration of exercises your dog already knows.
-This is where we observe exactly what's driving your dog's current behavior, establish your household goals, and build the training plan.
-Most people leave with more clarity about their dog's behavior than they've had in months.
+The first session is mixture of a training and a behavioral assessment — not a demonstration of tricks your dog already knows.
+I'm watching what's actually driving your dog's behavior, pinning down your household goals, and finishing the training plan from there.
+Most people walk away with more clarity about their dog than they've had in months.
+(Some tell me it's the first time anyone has actually explained why their dog does what it does.)

 1